SkipPharaoh/HW-Captains-Log/README.md

 |7| Destroy |/logs/:id|DELETE|none|Log.findByIdAndRemove(...)|

 ### Show Route
-1. Fill out your Restful table
+1. Fill out your own Restful table
 1. In `app.js` make a show route, be sure to follow the Restful convention
 1. create a mongo query and `res.send` your data as a string
 1. upgrade your `index.ejs` so that each title links to its show page